myspc-development/art-test/README.md

 - `src/` – PHP classes
 - `admin/` – admin pages and settings
 - `assets/` – JavaScript and CSS
+- `templates/` – front-end page templates

+## Dashboard Tabs

+The dashboard uses a hash-based router.
+The following routes are available out of the box:

+- `#overview` – landing tiles.
+- `#calendar` – upcoming events.
+- `#favorites` – saved items.
+- `#rsvps` – organisation RSVP panel.
+- `#events` – event editor.
+- `#analytics` – usage metrics.
+- `#portfolio` – artist portfolio manager.
+- `#artworks` – media library.
+- `#settings` – account preferences.

+New tabs can be added by extending `templates/partials/dashboard-nav.php` with a link and lazy-loading a JavaScript module in the router contained in `assets/js/ap-user-dashboard.js`.
+Boot data including the REST root, nonces and current user information are exposed on `window.ARTPULSE_BOOT` via `includes/class-assets.php`.
 - `tests/` – PHPUnit and Jest tests
 - `docs/` – project documentation